aplteam/Tatin/docs/SyntaxReference.md

 Takes a URI or an alias and tries to find that URI in the `MyUserSettings` instance.
 If found the value of the `noCaching` property is returned.

-If URI is not found a 0 is returned.
+If URI is unknown a 0 is returned.

 ### GetPathToPackageCache